anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 #### 5.3.1 Test Case Model
 As there are more number of VNF at different levels of networking such as access, transport and core level as well as OSI level L0-L7.
-Every network function provides set of pre-defined features and functionalities. so its important to model test cases for every functionality to identify it uniquely and use it as part of test flow design.
+Every network function provides set of pre-defined features and functionalities.
+So its important to model test cases for every functionality to identify it uniquely and use it as part of test flow design.